An abstract framework for heterogeneous coupling: stability, approximation and preconditioning: Problem setting

 Note that the presence of a nontrivial kernel $Z$ indicates that a global coupling between the subproblems remains.
 The cardinality of the finite dimensional set $Z$ is in this sense a measure of how efficient the decoupling in local subproblems is.
 We will assume below that the dimension of $Z$ is relatively small, implying that the decomposition at hand is efficient.

 \

-This new saddle point problem, defined already at the continuous level, is the starting point of our abstract coupling algorithm.
+This new saddle point problem is the starting point of our abstract coupling algorithm.
 We start by verifying the well posedness of such a problem.
 We have the following Theorem. \begin{thm} The following {\em inf-sup} condition holds

 Moreover the operator $s$ satisfies

 and

 \end{thm}